kaili37575/kaili37575.github.com/projects/others/robot.md

 ---
 layout: project-detail
-title: robot
+title: Escape the maze
 cat: others
-meta: intro of robot running in a maze
+meta: Using JAVA to achieve an expert system to help the robot escape the maze.
-image:
+image: robot.png
 ---

-Crowd Counting~~
+Escape the maze!